newrelic/nr-labs-components/src/components/date-picker/README.md

 - date (date): The default date
 - onChange (function): A function that is called when the user selects a date
+- validFrom (date): only allow dates starting from the provided value